- September 29, 2017

 - Is concerned with the project’s outcome.
 She’s interested in the effects.
 The how, why, what for.
 She aims to make sure the project is carried in the best way possible.
 That every detail is taken care of and there are no understatements.

 - Project lead has a vision in which he engages people.
 He motivates them, gives clues, ideas.
 He listens to the team, takes care of its needs and pays attention to how the employees feel.
 Also, he makes sure the atmosphere at work is friendly so the work is being done productively and with dedication.
+So ideally, he has great project leadership skills.

 - Has people beneath him.
 Project lead has more freedom than the project manager when it comes to giving orders and controlling people.
 He leads the project.